-Method 3: Recover deleted files with free USB file recovery software
+Method 3: Recover deleted files with USB file recovery software

-If you are not familiar with command prompt, or can't find any previous version of folders, maybe the easiest way is to recover deleted files with a reliable software.
+If you are not familiar with the command prompt, or can’t find the previous versions of folders, maybe the easiest way is to recover deleted files from USB with a reliable tool.

 Step 4.
 Select the location you want to retrieve files from.
 For removable drives, you can choose the second option On my media card or iPod.

 Sure-fire way to prevent data loss on USB flash drive

 After the above attempts, you may realize that restoring accidentally deleted files from USB drive or other locations is cumbersome and not necessarily successful.
 And, you should know better about the necessity of backup.